 7. Have an “Add Us to Your Contact List” Request

 Both on your signup page and at the bottom of each email you send, have a reminder to your readers that they should add you to their contact list.
 That way you can help to ensure that your emails don’t go straight into their spam folders.
 More visibility leads to more clicks, which leads to more sales conversions.

 8. Follow Best Practices to Avoid Being a Spammer

 It’s important to always follow the best practices for bulk mailing so that you are not labeled a spammer by your readers.
 For example, each of your emails should have a line at the bottom that reminds the reader of how they got on the mailing list.
 You should also include the name of your company, your address, and an unsubscribe button.
 Your email vendor can tell you about other current best standards.

 9. Perform A/B Testing on a Regular Basis

 Last, but certainly not least, remember that email marketing is a fluid industry that is always changing.
-The best way to keep up with trends is to do regular A/B testing on your templates, to see how your email marketing campaign is performing.
+The best way to keep up with trends is to, to see how your email marketing campaign is performing.
 You can test all sorts of statistics, such as the time of day that gets the most conversions, the best page position for your email list signup box, and whether your readers respond better to emails with or without images.
 If you fail to perform those tests regularly, you will be committing one of the biggest email marketing mistakes possible.